 Documentation of attainment of Microsoft Office skills in JAWS.

 In addition to the above list, pre-employment transition services (Pre-ETS) will not generally be associated with MSGs.
 For more information about Pre-ETS, refer to VRSM C-1305-6: Providing Pre-Employment Transition Services.

+18+ Programs

+Traditional 18+ high school programs, in which students who have completed their academic requirements participate in a variety of work based learning and other job readiness activities that do not qualify as a MSG because the students do not earn credits or meet training milestones.
+For more information about 18+ programs, refer to C-1302-4: Local Education Agency.

-A-504: Types of Progress for Measurable Skill Gains
+A-504: Types of Documented Progress for Measurable Skill Gains

-The WIOA identifies the following five types of progress for Measurable Skill Gains (MSGs):
+The WIOA identifies the following five types of documented progress for Measurable Skill Gains (MSGs):

 Achievement of at least one educational functioning level (EFL) of a participant who is receiving instruction below the postsecondary education level.
 An EFL gain is advancement of an educational level by making measurable improvement in educational attainment as measured by a pre- and post-test.